8:25 Registration and Continental Breakfast

 David M. McCallum

 David M. McCallum is special counsel at Nexsen Pruet PLLC in Raleigh.
 He represents clients – individuals, fiduciaries, partnerships, corporations, and other entities – in tax controversy matters before the IRS, including the Appeals Office, and in litigation before the Tax Court.
 His clients range across industries, including technology, construction, manufacturing, health and life sciences, government contractors, financial services, and professionals services.
+David also helps clients navigate and comply with complex tax and business laws and regulations to avert subsequent potential tax controversies.

 Prior to joining Nexsen Pruet, David worked at Top 25 accounting and consulting firm as a Senior Manager, where he successfully handled federal and state R&D tax credit projects and various controversy matters.
 David also worked for the IRS Office of Chief Counsel.
 As a Senior Attorney and Special Assistant United States Attorney, he represented the IRS in the Tax Court and Bankruptcy Court, provided legal advice, outreach, and training to his division, and advised and assisted the Department of Justice Tax Division regarding taxation and collection issues.